Training and Development Workshop: Critically analysing social media

-Using Edward De Bono’s PMI – Plus, Minus & Interesting activity, we explored our beliefs about Social Media, discussing its impact on our lives, our student’s lives & our expectations and perceptions of life.
+Using Edward De Bono’s PMI – Plus, Minus & Interesting activity, we critically analysed the messages of social media (facebook, snapchat, intagram) to see its influence on our lives, our student’s lives & the way we shape or view life.

 Plus – fantastic way to communicate everything to all our family & friends quickly, easily and cost effectively.